-In this paper we describe Divide and Conquer SLAM (D&C SLAM), an EKF SLAM algorithm that overcomes these two fundamental limitations:
+In this paper, we describe Divide and Conquer SLAM (D&C SLAM), an EKF SLAM algorithm that overcomes these two fundamental limitations.

-- 1) The computational cost per step is reduced from $O(n^2)$ to O(n); the total cost of SLAM is reduced from $O(n^3)$ to $O(n^2)$ ; - the resulting vehicle and map estimates are more precise than with standard EKF SLAM and the computed state covariance more adequately represents the real error in the estimation.
+- 1) The computational cost per step is reduced from $O(n^2)$ to O(n); the total cost of SLAM is reduced from $O(n^3)$ to $O(n^2)$ . - 2) The resulting vehicle and map estimates are more precise than with standard EKF SLAM and the computed state covariance more adequately represents the real error in the estimation.

-Unlike many current large scale EKF SLAM techniques, this algorithm computes a solution without relying on approximations or simplifications (other than linearizations) to reduce computational complexity.
+Unlike many current large-scale EKF SLAM techniques, this algorithm computes a solution without relying on approximations or simplifications (other than linearizations) to reduce computational complexity.
 Also, estimates and covariances are available when needed by data association without any further computation.
 The Victoria Park dataset is used to test this algorithm.
-It produces better results than other state of the art SLAM methods [29], [23] for this dataset.
+It produces better results than other state of the art SLAM methods [23], [29] for this dataset.

-In a recent paper [30] the authors prove that convergence properties known to hold for linear EKF SLAM [31] hold for nonlinear EKF SLAM only when Jacobians (and thus linearizations) are computed around the ground truth solution, which is in general unfeasible.
+In a recent paper [30], the authors prove that convergence properties known to hold for linear EKF SLAM [31] hold for nonlinear EKF SLAM only when Jacobians (and thus linearizations) are computed around the ground truth solution, which is, in general, unfeasible.
 It is also proven that the use of Jacobians computed around the estimated value may result in overconfident estimates.
 In particular, when the robot orientation uncertainty is large, the extent of inconsistency is significant.
 Likewise, when the robot orientation uncertainty is small, the extent of inconsistency is insignificant.
 The authors point out that since the robot orientation error is the main source of inconsistency, algorithms that use local submapping, where the robot orientation error remains small, have the potential to improve consistency.
-Here we confirm the consistency improvement offered by one of such local submapping algorithms.
+Here, we confirm the consistency improvement offered by one of such local submapping algorithms.

-This paper is organized as follows: in section II we briefly review the standard EKF SLAM algorithm and its computational properties.
+This paper is organized as follows.
+In Section II, we briefly review the standard EKF SLAM algorithm and its computational properties.
 We also discuss other recent alternative algorithms, based on local mapping, with reduced computational cost.
-In section III we describe the D&C SLAM algorithm, and study its computational cost as well as its consistency properties in comparison with EKF SLAM and Map Joining SLAM.
-In section IV we compare the computational cost,
+In Section III, we describe the D&C SLAM algorithm and study its computational cost as well as its consistency properties in comparison with EKF SLAM and map joining SLAM.
+In Section IV, we compare the computational cost, precision and consistency of EKF SLAM and D&C SLAM using simulated experiments.
+In Section V we analyze the computational cost of continuous data association in EKF SLAM, and describe the Randomized Joint Compatibility (RJC) algorithm for carrying out data association in D&C SLAM also in linear time.
+In Section VI, we use the Victoria Park dataset to carry out an experimental comparison between EKF SLAM and D&C SLAM.
+Finally, in Section VII, we draw the main conclusions of this paper.